Indexing-Your-Heart/game/README.md

 ideas about her own thoughts and feelings, while following the story of her finding the love of her life, Sam.

+> **Warning**
+> This branch pertains to a rewrite of the game using the Godot Engine v4, and it
+> is still in its infancy.
+Documentation may be incomplete as the rewrite
+> progresses.
+Visit the `prototype` branch to view the current source code available
+> for the current version on TestFlight.

+> **Warning**
-> :warning: This project is still in its infancy, so some details and mechanics may
+> This project is still in its infancy, so some details and mechanics may not work
-> not work as intended.
+> as intended.
 If you'd like to support the project,
 > [consider supporting the developers on Ko-fi][kofi].

 [kofi]: https://ko-fi.com/marquiskurt